 First, trim the ends off 2 medium zucchinis and cut them in half lengthwise.
 Then, scoop out the pulp, leaving 1/2-inch shells.
 Chop the pulp to use later.
 In a hot skillet, cook your beef, zucchini pulp, onion, mushrooms, and peppers until the meat is done.
 Drain and remove from heat before adding ½ cup of cheese, ketchup, salt, and pepper.
 Finally, spoon the mixture into your zucchini shells and place into a greased baking dish and cook at 350º for 30 minutes.
 Top with the rest of your cheese and serve.

 - 3/4 lb.
 Ground Beef

 - 2 tbsp Ketchup

 - Salt & pepper to taste

 Coastal Has Your Garden Tools

 Stop by your Northwest owned and operated Coastal Farm & Ranch for all of your garden tools, whether you’re nearing the end of your harvest or just getting started.
-You’ll find the people and products you need to get the most from your garden, including fertilizers, and sprinklers, as well as critter traps and diverters, to scare away the birds.
+You’ll find the people and products you need to get the most from your garden.